loganbennett727-stack/CYB333-aggregator/README.md

-Threat Intelligence Feed Aggregator (Mock Mode) Overview
+Threat Intelligence Feed Aggregator (Mock Setup) Overview

 This project is a small Python-based Threat Intelligence Feed Aggregator created for the CYB 333 – Security Automation course.
 The goal of the project is to demonstrate how threat intelligence data can be automatically collected, cleaned up, and exported into a format that can be easily reviewed or used by other security tools.